Other Labor Day

 Labor Day is also viewed as the official end of summer.
 Summer’s heat has already begun to wane.
 We have a couple of hours less sunlight than we did at the start of summer.
 While the Fall Equinox is still a few weeks away, kids go back to school, and summer vacations are over.

 Canada, The United States, and Bermuda are the only countries to celebrate Labor Day in September.
-All other countries celebrate Labor Day in May.
+All other countries hold a holiday in honor of workers in May.
+It’s called May Day.

 Labor Day tradition: Union-sponsored parades are common.
 Many people celebrate this weekend with one last picnic.
 It is also the date that many people close up the pool, and put away the boats.